ChristianPeters/ruby-style-guide/README.md

 * Consider adding factory methods to provide additional sensible ways to create instances of a particular class.
 * Prefer duck-typing over inheritance.
-* Avoid the usage of class (@@) variables due to their "nasty" behavior in inheritance.
+* Avoid the usage of class (@@) variables due to their "nasty" behavior.
 * Assign methods proper visibility levels (`private`, `protected`) in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
-After all we're coding in *Ruby* now, not in *Python*.

 ## Exceptions

-* Don't suppress exceptions.
-* Don't use exceptions for flow of control.
+* Don't suppress exceptions without sending out a Airbrake notification manually.
-* Avoid rescuing the `Exception` class.
+* Avoid rescuing more than you expect to fail (e.g. begin .. rescue - without a specific Exception class)

 ## Misc

-* Write `ruby -w` safe code.
-* Avoid hashes as optional parameters.
-Does the method do too much?
 * Avoid methods longer than 10 LOC (lines of code).
 Ideally most methods will be shorter than 5 LOC.
-Empty lines do not contribute to the relevant LOC.
-* Avoid parameter lists longer than three or four parameters.
+* Try to keep the argument list small.
+Consider the use of opts = {} as last parameter to include further parameters as options.
 * Use `def self.method` to define singleton methods.
 This makes the methods more resistant to refactoring changes.